nainil397-northeastern/webapp/README.md

  Web App for Cloud Course - Nainil Maladkar

  This Web Application is able to create new account to mySQL database and can read from and update based on authentications and access.
-Further We Application makes use of CI workflow under github Actions.
+Further We Application makes use of CI workflow under github Actions and AWS connections for accounts.

 Associated Tech: